node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Nodes can be now be managed via the built in palette manager.
 However the default Pi install pre-loads some nodes globally and these cannot then be easily managed and updated.
 The intention of the script is to...

- - upgrade an existing user to LTS 6.x or 8.x Node.js and latest Node-RED
+ - upgrade an existing user to LTS 8.x Node.js and latest Node-RED
  - migrate any existing globally installed nodes into the users ~/.node-red space so they can be managed via the palette manager
  - optionally (re)install the extra nodes that are pre-installed on a full Raspbian Pi image